-The potential PFIs include Vietcombank, BIDV, Vietinbank, HSB, Techcombank.
-Among
+The potential PFIs include Vietcombank, ACB, TP Bank, LienVietPostBank, MB Bank, VietinBank, BIDV, Techcombank, SH Bank and HD Bank.

 The knowledge and experience of key stakeholders of safeguard implementation i.e. IEs, PFIs and MOIT are considered limited.
 The MOIT has engaged in several WB's funded project.
 However, it is unlikely that the safeguard staff assigned for previous project could participated in the VSUEE project.
-The interested PFIs include BIDV, SHB, Vietinbank, Vietcombank, and Techcombank.
+The interested PFIs include BIDV, SHB, Vietinbank,

+Vietcombank, and Techcombank.
 All those banks are currently participating Renewable Energy Development Project funded by the Bank.
 Two PFIs (BIDV and Vietinbank) have participated in Rural Finance 3 Project (RF3).
 In BIDV, there is an Environmental Division equipped with 03 staffs with environmental background and are familiar with WB's safeguard policies explicitly to apply in the agricultural subprojects.
 Still, other potential PFIs have not experienced with the WB's safeguard policies.
+Although the environmental management system of the VSUEE and VEEIE is similar; however, the capacity building on safeguard under original VEEIE has not yet been conducted.

 IEs have almost no experience with those policies.
 Close guidance and tailored training program must be developed and implemented to enhance capacity of those stakeholders in performing the safeguard policies.

 During the Project implementation, each PFIs will assign one competent staff to be responsible for environmental and social safeguard implementation.
-In addition, one Consultant will be hired by PMU to carry out capacity building for PFIs environmental and social staffs and IEs on safeguard implementation.
+In addition, the Consultants will be possibly hired by the PMB to carry out capacity building for PIE, PFIs environmental and social staffs and IEs on safeguard implementation.